Eric Saade: 2019–present: Det svarta fåret and Melodifestivalen returns

-On 26 October 2018, SVT announced that Saade will host all six shows of Melodifestivalen 2019 alongside Sarah Dawn Finer, Marika Carlsson and Kodjo Akolor.
+On 26 October 2018, SVT announced that Saade would host all six shows of Melodifestivalen 2019 alongside Sarah Dawn Finer, Marika Carlsson and Kodjo Akolor.
 Saade was Swedish spokesperson again for the Eurovision Song Contest 2019.

 On 14 June 2019, Saade released the single "Skit för varandra".
-Saade's fifth studio album, Det svarta fåret was released in June 2020, which failed to enter any major music charts.
-The album yielded one top-forty hit song, "Postcard", featuring Swedish DJ, Anis Don Demina.
+Saade's fifth studio album, Det svarta fåret, was released in June 2020, which failed to enter any major charts.
+The album yielded a top-forty hit song, "Postcard", featuring Anis Don Demina.

 In December 2020, it was announced that Saade would participate in Melodifestivalen 2021 with his first original English-language song in four years, "Every Minute".
 He qualified for the final, which was held on 13 March 2021 where he came in second place behind Tusse.
-On 5 March 2022, Saade appeared in the first heat of Melodifestivalen 2022 as an interval act, where he performed a medley of his Melodifestivalen entries to that point: "Manboy", "Popular", "Sting" and "Every Minute", and was awarded the Melodifestivalen Hall of Fame.
+On 5 March 2022, Saade appeared in the first heat of Melodifestivalen 2022 as an interval act, where he performed a medley of his Melodifestivalen entries to that point: "Manboy", "Popular", "Sting", and "Every Minute", and was inducted into Melodifestivalen's Hall of Fame.

-He competed as a celebrity dancer in Let's Dance 2022, which is broadcast by TV4 and won the show.
+He competed as a celebrity dancer in Let's Dance 2022, which is broadcast by TV4, and won the show.
+He is a member of Björnzone, a parody supergroup created for an interval act at Melodifestivalen 2024; the group has continued to release music since.

-Saade was part of the opening act of the first semi-final of the Eurovision Song Contest 2024 in Malmö, alongside Eleni Foureira and Chanel.
-Despite EBU prohibiting the display of political symbols, Saade performed wearing a black-and-white keffiyeh on his arm, which could be construed as showing support for Palestinians as they suffer in the Gaza humanitarian crisis.
+Saade was part of the opening act of the first semi-final of the Eurovision Song Contest 2024 in Malmö, in which he performed "Popular".
+Despite the EBU prohibiting the display of political symbols, Saade wore a black-and-white keffiyeh on his arm, which was seen as showing support for Palestinians during the Gaza humanitarian crisis.
 An EBU spokeswoman later stated: "All performers are made aware of the rules of the contest, and we regret that Eric Saade chose to compromise the non-political nature of the event".
 Saade has said in response: "I got that scarf from my dad as a little boy, to never forget where the family comes from.
 I didn't know then that it one day would be called a 'political symbol'.
 That's like calling the Dala horse a political symbol.
 To my eyes, it's nothing but racism.
 I just wanted to be inclusive and carry something that's real to me – but EBU seems to think that my ethnicity is controversial.
 That says nothing about me, but everything about them.
 I repeat this year's Eurovision Song Contest slogan: United by music".

 Personal life

-Eric Saade dated singer Molly Sandén from 2007 to 2012.
-In 2015, he began dating Nicole Falciani, the couple became engaged on 1 January 2019.
-On 15 May 2020 the couple decided to end their relationship.
-In 2020 he began dating Hanna Schönberg.
+Saade dated singer Molly Sandén from 2007 to 2012.
+In 2015, he began dating Swedish influencer Nicole Falciani.
+They became engaged in January 2019.
+In May 2020, they ended their relationship.

+In 2020, Saade began dating Swedish fashion influencer Hanna Schönberg.
+Their son Zayn was born in July 2026.